csperera/Tableau-Data-Visualizations/README.md

 DailyFX Market Cycles:  This 3rd Party graphic was expressly included in the presentation to educate my audience about how market trends – particularly Parabolic markets – usually resolve.
 Of particular interest was the “Euphoria” segment of the “Blow-Off-Top” phase which we went through in the 2nd Quarter of 2022, then the resulting “Bull-Trap” waypoint this past summer and the “Lower-High” waypoint that we’re just hitting now.
 This schematic educated my audience about what to expect from the Market Cycle going forward.

 ### CREA HPI House Prices
 The CREA HPI House Prices chart translated the housing index figures from the BIS Canadian House Prices Chart into actual house prices Canada-wide.
-Using clustering on this chart confirmed the presence of two trendlines (only since 2005 due to data constraint) but on precisely the same dates as indicated by BIS data which served to confirm our early findings.
+Using clustering on this chart confirmed the presence of two trendlines (only since 2005 due to data constraint) but on precisely the same dates as indicated by BIS data which served to confirm our earlier findings.
 On a national level, average house prices peaked in the 2nd quarter of 2022 at $780,458 and have come down since.
-Ultimately, over the course of 24 to 48 months, we expect house prices to reduce to $482,619 on average nationwide which is a reduction of the aforementioned 38.16%.
+Ultimately, over the course of 24 to 48 months, we expect house prices to reduce to $482,619 on average nationwide which is a reduction on the order of the aforementioned 38.16%.

 ### Dashbord 3
 Explored a heatmap of price declines across the country by province, a study of StatsCan Building Permits and the Bank of Canada CPI rate prediction.